-Officially becoming an organized village in 1846, farming was the initial major industry.
+Officially becoming an organized village in 1846, farming was the initial primary industry.
 However, this all changed in the 1880s when coal mining became the principal industry in the area.
 Before long, hundreds of European immigrants came to the city to find jobs.
 Coal mining was thriving at the turn of the century when Staunton reached its peak population.
-In 1910, there were four mines operating in Staunton.
+In 1910, four mines were operating in Staunton.
 Though coal mining remained in the area until only recently, it began to decline many years ago.
 Along with it, the town’s population also declined.

 Today, this city of about 5,000 people provides a historic downtown district that will make you feel as if you have stepped back in time.
-On the 1930-40 alignment of Route 66 a must stop is Henry’s Ra66it Ranch with its sign spoofing the billboard of the Jackrabbit Trading Post in Arizona.
+On the 1930-40 alignment of Route 66, a must-stop is Henry’s Ra66it Ranch, with its sign spoofing the billboard of the Jackrabbit Trading Post in Arizona.

 Henry’s Ra66it Ranch

-The question of what that attraction might be was easily solved when Rich’s daughter got a pair of rabbits and didn’t account for the resulting population explosion.
+The question of what that attraction might be was quickly solved when Rich’s daughter got a pair of rabbits and didn’t account for the resulting population explosion.
 Next thing you know, the Ra66it Ranch was born!
 However, this attraction provides much more than just rabbits.

 This Route 66 enthusiast has established a Visitor’s Center that looks so much like a “real” old classic filling station that the EPA asked them where the buried gas tanks were.
 Ha, even fooled them!
-Rich really had to work to convince them that there wasn’t any ground contamination and the structure was never a real gas station.
+Rich had to work to convince them that there wasn’t any ground contamination and the structure was never a real gas station.
 Speaks well for how good of a job they did on building the Visitor’s Center.

 Inside you’ll find a wide array of Mother Road memorabilia, souvenirs, and collectibles.
 And while there, take the opportunity to talk to this Route 66 authority who enjoys sharing memories of the Mother Road with visitors from all over the world.
 In fact, his dad is in the Illinois Route 66 Hall of Fame at Dixie n McLean, Illinois.